vipnode/ethboot/README.md

 **Status**: Not usable.
 Went through a bunch of code with a machete and left a bunch of logging to try and reverse engineer the client behaviour.
 Might be the basis for something in the future.

+Turns out the default client behaviour is not compatible with being forced to use specific nodes via a boot node.
+Instead, the client will continue to accumulate additional potential nodes by traversing the network, then choose a subset to connect with at ~random.

 ## Appendix

 ### References